box-bm/Portfolio/static/ticTacToePolicy.md

 ## Advertising

-The App displays advertisements to support its operation.
-The advertisements are delivered through a third-party advertising network that may collect and use information about your device and the ads you view.
+The App displays advertisements from Google AdMob to support its operation.
+AdMob may collect and use information about your device and the ads you view.
 This information may include but is not limited to your IP address, device type, and the advertisements you view.
 This information is used to display relevant advertisements and to improve the effectiveness of advertising campaigns.
-The App does not control the collection or use of this information by third-party advertisers.
+For more information about AdMob's privacy policy, please visit [adMobPrivacyPolicyLink].
+The App does not control the collection or use of this information by AdMob.

 ## Children's Privacy

-The App is intended for general audiences and does not knowingly collect personal information from children under the age of 13.
+The App is intended for general audiences, and it does not collect personal information from children under the age of 13.
 If a parent or guardian becomes aware that their child has provided personal information to the App without their consent, they should contact us immediately at [contact] and we will promptly delete the information.

 ## Security